 The Committee on Carbon Capture, Use, and Storage was composed of more than 60 members of the Council.
 The Committee's purpose was to conduct a study on this topic and to supervise preparation of a draft report for the Council's consideration.
 This Study Committee was led by a Steering Committee consisting of the Committee's Chair, Government Cochair, and nine members representing a cross section of the Committee.

-Three analytical Task Groups were also established to assist the Committee in conducting the study and were aided by multiple Study Teams and Subgroups focused on specific subject areas supplemented by workshops and other outreach.
+A Coordinating Subcommittee and three analytical Task Groups were also established to assist the Committee in conducting the study and were aided by multiple Study Teams and Subgroups focused on specific subject areas supplemented by workshops and other outreach.

 The members of the various study groups were drawn from NPC members' organizations as well as from many other industries, state and federal agencies, NGOs, other public interest groups, financial institutions, consultancies, academia, and research groups.
 Approximately 300 people served on the study's Committee, Subcommittee, Task Groups, Teams, and Subgroups.
 While all have relevant expertise for the study, less than 33% are from the oil and natural gas industry.